 Sarah Dadush, A New Blueprint for Regulating Social Enterprises, Cambridge Handbook of Social Enterprise Law, (Benjamin Means & Joseph Yockey eds., Cambridge University Press, 2018) (introduces the concept of "blueprinting" as the private, market-based analog to legal transplants).

-BLOG REVIEWS AND ENTRIES
+BLOG ENTRIES AND REVIEWS

 Regulating Social Finance: Can Social Stock Exchanges Meet the Challenge?, Sarah Dadush, Columbia Blue Sky Blog (April 8, 2015) http://clsbluesky.law.columbia.edu/2015/04/08/regulating-social-finance-can-social-stock-exchanges-meet-the-challenge/